Devon2731/JavaScript-Regex-Tutorial-Demystifying-the-Power-of-Regular-Expressions/README.md

 This section defines the username part of the email address.
 It allows for a combination of uppercase and lowercase letters, numbers, and specific characters like dot (.), underscore (_), and hyphen(-).

+Key Components:
+1. Square Brackets (`[]`):

+Inside square brackets, a character class is defined.
+It specifies a set of characters that the regex engine will match against.

+2. Character Range (`a-zA-Z0-9._-`):

+This character range encompasses a variety of characters:
+   - `a-z`: Lowercase letters
+   -`A-Z`: Uppercase letters
+   -`0-9`: Numbers
+   -`._-`: Specific characters dot (`.`), underscore (`_`), and hyphen (`-`)
+3. Quantifier (`+`):

+  -The `+` quantifier means "one or more."
+It allows the character class to match a sequence of one or more characters.

+Explanation:

+The "Username Part" `[a-zA-Z0-9._-]+` defines the acceptable characters for the username section of an email address.
+Here's what it allows:

+- Uppercase and Lowercase Letters:

+    - The inclusion of `a-z` and `A-Z` allows for both uppercase and lowercase letters.

+- Numbers:

+    - The range `0-9` permits the inclusion of numbers in the username.

+- Specific Characters:

+    - The characters `._-` allow the use of a dot (`.`), underscore (`_`), and hyphen (`-`) in the username.

+- Combination of Characters:

+     - The `+` quantifier ensures that the username can consist of one or more of the specified characters.
+It prevents an empty or invalid username.

+Example:

+For the email address john_doe123@example.com, the "Username Part" matches the string john_doe123, as it includes lowercase letters, an underscore, and numbers, all of which fall within the defined character range.

 ## Email Domain Part `@([a-zA-Z0-9.-]+)`

 The `@` symbol separates the username from the domain. this section allows for the domain name, including uppercase and lowercase letters, numbers, dots (.), and hyphens (-).